AnaSofiaFigueiroaPinto/devops-23-24-JPE-PSM-1231822/CA4/Part2/README.md

 # Techincal Report Of Class Assignment 4 Part 2

 ## General Introduction
-The goal for this first part of this class assignment is to display the usage of containers.
-This first part is composed of two versions, where the first version is to create a Dockerfile that provides all the correct instructions to build the image, including cloning the needed repository, building the project, and running the application.
-The second version, however, the repository is cloned directly in this repository and not cloned by the docker itself.
-This technical report outlines the steps involved to finalize this Part 1.
+The goal for this second part of this class assignment is to display the usage of containers.
+This second part is focused on the creation of a Dockerfile for the database and another for the web application, and then use a docker-compose.yml file to run both dockerfiles in parallel.
+This technical report outlines the steps involved to finalize this Part 2.

 ### To organize all the work properly, several issues were created in the GitHub repository
 To do so, the following steps were taken: